jewelsofthought/neshama/site/posts/shaman/path_working.md

 ## Introduction

 "Path-working" is a comparatively new phenomenon in the Western Mystery Tradition, as it does not seem to have existed as an occult practice prior to the occult revival of the late nineteenth century.
 Yet nowadays it is an established practice amongst many schools of magical thought.
-Pat Zalewski reveals that it is part of the curriculum for a _Theoricus Adeptus Minor_ of the Golden Dawn[1]; it is described in the writings of Dion Fortune[2], Israel Regardie[3], Melitta Denning and Osborne Phillips[4] to name but a few.
+Pat Zalewski reveals that it is part of the curriculum for a _Theoricus Adeptus Minor_ of the Golden Dawn[^1]; it is described in the writings of Dion Fortune[^2], Israel Regardie[^3], Melitta Denning and Osborne Phillips[^4] to name but a few.

 Simply put, "Path-working" is the art of clairvoyantly investigating the Paths of the Tree of Life.
-Path-working as a technique seems to have developed from the clairvoyant practices of Adepts in the Stella Matutina - one of the off-shoots of the Golden Dawn:
+Path-working as a technique seems to have developed from the clairvoyant practices of Adepts in the _Stella Matutina_ - one of the off-shoots of the Golden Dawn:

-> Another technique, making use of this faculty[^5], was described in a paper recording a lecture by Frater Sub Spe.[^6] The idea was to re-read the rituals, and then endeavour to re-tread the Paths astrally.
+Another technique, making use of this faculty[^5], was described in a paper recording a lecture by Frater Sub Spe.[^6] The idea was to re-read the rituals, and then endeavour to re-tread the Paths astrally.
 One example given, was that the Seer should formulate in imagination a vast pylon, and within its gates he should visualise the Hebrew Letter _Tau_, the 32nd Path.
-This should be preceded by a study of the Ritual of the Theoricus Grade, especially the Rite of the Kerubic Stations.
-Then imagining himself passing through this Letter _Tau_, and entering the Pylon, he should make the appropriate Pentagrams and Hexagrams, and vibrating the Divine Names appropriate to that plane.
+Then imagining himself passing through this Letter _Tau_, and entering the Pylon, he should make the appropriate Pentagrams and Hexagrams {appropriate Sacred (Geometric) Symbols}, and vibrating the Divine Names appropriate to that plane.
 The resulting vision should be similar to the passage of the Path in the ceremony, but whereas this latter was purely symbolic, the former may be real and dynamic, and may develop into an initiation in the true sense of the word.
 The same technique may be applied to every Path and to every _Sephirah_.[^7]

 However, one should not imagine that when, nowadays, different people in the Western Mystery Tradition refer to Path-working they mean exactly the same thing.
 For example, in the Aurum Solis, Path-working is a means of raising ones consciousness from a lower _Sephirah_, to a higher one.
 The actual Path-working consists of a "guided meditation": the leader or facilitator tells the Path-workers what to experience, rather than leaving it to their own imagination.[^8]

 Dion Fortune, on the other hand, is in favour of such guided meditations up to a point, but advises that the leader of the session (the Hierophant) should leave spaces where the Path-workers can engage in silent reflection, and thereby come up with their own individual insights.
 She also recommends her own particular method for the **"composition of place"**, i.e. the creation of the astral scene one experiences at the start of the vision.[^9]

-Again, one must assume that the Path-working envisaged by Zalewski is different to that attributed by Regardie to Brodie-Innes: the Path-workings required by a Theoricus Adeptus Minor is all 22 on the Tree of Life - a Th.A.M would only have been initiated into 9 paths by that stage of his progress through the order.
+The Path-workings required by a Theoricus Adeptus Minor is all 22 on the Tree of Life.

 Nevertheless, we can express some generalities about all forms of Path-working: they all concern learning from astrally experiencing the Paths of the Tree of Life; and they almost always feature the Tarot Trumps heavily.
 This is because Path-Working, being a visual exercise, needs some sort of visual focus: hence the images of the Tarot Trumps are the most convenient for this purpose, and often serve to frame the type of vision that ensues.

 I should here point out that in talking about the Paths of the Tree of Life, and Tarot Card attributions, I am mainly referring to the "Golden Dawn" attributions, which are the ones used by the majority of practitioners in the Western Mystery Tradition today.
 However, a significant number of people have argued for a different set of attributions, for example, Aleister Crowley.
-Although in his 1907 reference book 777 he published the Golden Dawn attributions, his later work on the Tarot, The Book of Thoth departs from this scheme in that "The Star" and "The Emperor" are placed on (what were) each others' paths ה and צ.[^10]
+Although in his 1907 reference book 777 he published the Golden Dawn attributions, his later work on the Tarot, The Book of Thoth departs from this scheme in that "The Star" and "The Emperor" are placed on (what were) each others' paths **ה** and **צ**.[^10]

 This points to a field of what I am certain would be a fruitful field of future research, namely, to what extent does arbitrarily changing the symbols involved affect the nature of the Path-working.